 When real content is available, it should be used.
 Review the content for clarity.
 Make sure it conveys the purpose of the page and serves the greater goals of the project, just like any other element.

 Calls to Action

 This is an area where you may find yourself making the most suggestions.
-Web Ascender tells us that CTAs come before other elements: “Forget about colors and styles so you don’t get ahead of yourself and determine your call to actions.
+Web Ascender tells us that CTAs come before other elements: “Forget about colors and styles so you don’t get ahead of yourself and determine your call to action.
 Start by asking yourself, ‘What do I want a user to do when they get to my site?
-What steps do I want them take?’
+What steps do I want them to take?’
 By removing the element of design, you will be able direct your focus to these important aspects of your website.”

 Evaluate if it’s clear how visitors will engage with the page.
 Much like purpose and goals, if this isn’t crystal clear, the wireframe needs further work.
 CTAs need to have clear goals with effective messaging.
 If they fail to do so, conversions and other KPIs will be impacted.
 Look for CTA issues in your wireframe, such as: